 The pet dander, dust and pollen are airborne particulates and larger than gases.
 To remove them you need a HEPA air filter as the solutions for gas removal are not effective.
 Particulate matter is best captured in a net like the fibers of a HEPA filter.
 Gases in contrast are often adsorbed into a material like activated carbon.

-So, from an air purifier perspective it depends upon what you need the air cleaner to do before you can identify the best solution.
+So, from an air purifier perspective it depends on what you need the air cleaner to do before you can identify the best solution.

 Strategies to Clean the AirThere are 3 main strategies to clean the air in any environment.
 This applies to a home, the office or in a vehicle.